Pio Alberto del Corona: Life

-Alberto del Corona was born on 5 July 1837 to Giuseppe del Corona and Ester Bucalossi (d.
+Alberto del Corona was born in Livorno on 5 July 1837 to Giuseppe del Corona and Ester Bucalossi (d.
 1839) as their fourth and final child; his parents served as humble footwear retailers.
 He was baptized on 8 July in the Siena cathedral in the names of "Alberto Francesco Filomeno".
-One sibling was his sister Teresa.
-His parents often called him "Albertino" as an affectionate name.
+He was often called "Albertino" as an affectionate name.
+His mother died in 1839 when he was barely two years old.

-He felt a deep religious calling while he was a child and informed his parents of his decision to respond to this vocation in 1854.
-It is known that he spent some time of his childhood in Tremoleto and that he studied under the Barnabites at the Collegio di San Sebastiano.
+He spent some time of his childhood in Tremoleto and studied under the Barnabites at the Collegio di San Sebastiano.
 He made his First Communion on 16 April 1851 in a Barnabite church.
+At the age of fourteen he joined the Conference of St. Vincent de Paul, and was praised for his work with poor families by the founder, Frédéric Ozanam, when Ozanam visited Livorno in 1853.

-He first entered a convent of the Order of Preachers on 4 December 1854 after pleading with his father to do so and he received his habit at 4:00pm on 1 February 1855 after the Vespers recitation; he became a professed member of that order on 3 November 1859.
+Sometime between 1851 and 1854 Alberto became an associate member of the Dominican Third Order.
+He could not decide whether to join the Barnabites or the Dominicans, but after a visit to the Santuario della Madonna delle Grazie di Montenero, he opted for the Dominicans.
+He first entered the convent of S. Marco in Florence of the Order of Preachers on 4 December 1854 after pleading with his father to do so and he received his habit on 1 February 1855 after the Vespers recitation; he became a professed member of that order on 3 November 1859.
 He was later ordained to the priesthood on 5 February 1860 in the church of Saint Mark and he assumed the religious name of "Pio"; he celebrated his first Mass on the following 12 February.

 Del Corona - along with Pia Elena Bruzzi Bonaguidi (whom he first met in 1869) - was received in private audience to meet Pope Pius IX on 8 May 1872 and from him received his blessing and encouragement of his work.
 He was granted the pontiff's personal imprimatur to found the "Asilo" of Bolognese as well as his own religious congregation.
 In 1872 he was appointed as the prior of the convent of San Marco and held that position until 1874.
-He founded the Suore Domenicane dello Spirito Santo in 1872 while in San Miniato culminating the work that he began almost a decade prior.
-Pius IX appointed him in 1874 as the Coadjutor Bishop of San Miniato and Pope Leo XIII appointed him as the Bishop of San Miniato in 1897 after the death of the-then bishop despite his great reluctance.
-Del Corona received his episcopal consecration on 3 January 1875 from Costantino Patrizi Naro in the Saint Apollinaris church.
-In 1899 he was made an Assistant to the Pontifical Throne which made him a Monsignor.